 - 1. Every recorder

 - 2. Only if Mix on one channel is enabled.

 - 3. Only consecutive PGMs

-- 4. The recorders cannot be controlled by LinX in Multicam LSM.

 Protocol Used in Exclusive Mode

 The table shows whether or not the given protocol, used in exclusive mode (as a main controller or secondary controller) can be assigned to the specified number of play channels, record channels or play and record channel combinations.